October 10, 2022 | Andrew Zakhari

 The Puritan pastor, Richard Baxter (1615-1691) wrote a thorough manual on living the Christian life called The Christian Directory.
 Tim Keller called this 17th century work: “The greatest book of biblical counseling ever produced.”
 In one section, Baxter chronicles “How to Spend the Day with God.”
 You may be thinking, is such a thing possible with all the unending activity that fall brings?
 The short answer is, “Yes!”

 Using Baxter’s insights, I will share with you a three part series of blog posts on how to spend the day with God even in the busy seasons of life.
 For clarity’s sake, this series will split the day into thirds.
-The first blog post is “Spending time with God in the morning,” followed by “Spending time with God while at work,” and lastly “Ending the day with God.”
+The first blog post is “Spending time with God in the morning,” followed by “Spending time with God in the Workplace,” and lastly “Ending the day with God.”
 I hope this series will help to inspire you, so that you can spend the day with God.